 At the end of work, an independent Clearance Test is performed by the environmental testing firm.
 This test consists of lab-analyzed dust wipes and a visual inspection that determine whether the work areas are safe to re-occupy.
 Once the passing results are received, you may re-occupy areas of work.

-Development Office Remediation/Rehabilitation Specialists will also monitor and inspect work to ensure safety, proper installation of items and quality of work.
+Development Office Rehabilitation Construction Specialist will also monitor and inspect work to ensure safety, proper installation of items and quality of work.
 Building Safety Inspectors will also inspect to ensure work is completed to meet code requirements.